HP Inc. (HPQ) Just Got Our Attention

 HPQ’s Market Performance

-HPQ stocks went up by 3.25% for the week, with a monthly jump of 2.16% and a quarterly performance of -2.26%, while its annual performance rate touched 54.72%.
-The volatility ratio for the week stands at 2.51% while the volatility levels for the past 30 days are set at 2.50% for HP Inc..
-The simple moving average for the period of the last 20 days is 2.37% for HPQ stocks with a simple moving average of 4.45% for the last 200 days.
+HPQ stocks went down by -5.41% for the week, with a monthly drop of -6.98% and a quarterly performance of -6.91%, while its annual performance rate touched 47.29%.
+The volatility ratio for the week stands at 2.36% while the volatility levels for the past 30 days are set at 2.61% for HP Inc..
+The simple moving average for the period of the last 20 days is -3.42% for HPQ stocks with a simple moving average of -2.62% for the last 200 days.

 Analysts’ Opinion of HPQ